gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

 -----------------------------------

 .. py:function:: random.randint(a, b)
+    :no-index:

     Return a random integer from a to b, including both.

 | The code below displays a random pixel of random brightness every 50ms, then clears the display before showing the next one.